 Rarotonga in the Cook Islands is the perfect tropical vacation in the heart of the South Pacific.
 I spent nearly 3 weeks in Rarotonga on my voyage across the South Pacific Islands, with 3 nights in Muri Beach Cottages.
 If you’re looking to stay close to the action yet far enough to enjoy solitude and privacy, this might be the place for you.
 Here’s a full review of Muri Beach Cottages in Rarotonga.

-Hiding in the quiet southern end of the Muri Lagoon, the adult only Muri Beach Cottages is optimally located close enough to the action of Muri Village yet far enough.
+Hiding in the quiet southern end of the Muri Lagoon, the adult-only Muri Beach Cottages is optimally located close enough to the action of Muri Village yet far enough.
 While most of the resorts lie further north, down here you’ll enjoy the same views with hardly anyone around.
-A 15 minute walk or a 2 minute scooter ride, will bring you to the center of the village, where you’ll find plenty of dining options, ATM, activities and more.
+A 15-minute walk or a 2-minute scooter ride will bring you to the center of the village, where you’ll find plenty of dining options, ATMs, activities, and more.
 Nestled along the beach, the cottages are perfectly positioned to watch the glorious sunrise and for stargazing.
 There’s always a gentle breeze blowing from the east, perfect when you return from a stroll up and down the sandy beach.

 We offer no TV, just stars above,beaches to comb, waves to observe, books to read, geckos to name (and not feed), gardens to relax in and, sunrises to admire

-Literally on the water, this cottage romantically sleeps two adults in a cozy loft.
-The unit is equipped with a sofa, small dining area, a floor fan and large deck that’s perfect for watching the sunrise and the millions of stars at night!
+Literally, on the water, this cottage romantically sleeps two adults in a cozy loft.
+The unit is equipped with a sofa, a small dining area, a floor fan, and a large deck that’s perfect for watching the sunrise and the millions of stars at night!
 I personally stayed here and had a hard time leaving.
-Minimum 4 night booking.
+Minimum 4-night booking.